-To lower the roll center on the front suspension, move the inner camber link ends up to a different attachment hole (Position 1 or 2 - Position 4 is the stock setting).
+To lower the roll center on the front suspension, move the inner camber link ends up to a different attachment hole (Position 1 or 2.
+Position 4 is the stock setting).
 To lower the roll center further, move the outer camber link ends to the lower position on the C-hub.

 Bump steer correction - "Bump steer" refers to unwanted steering inputs caused by suspension movement.
-Slash 4X4's suspension geometry is designed to minimize bump-steer.
-If you are using the upper hole on the C-hub (image A) and either of the two lower holes on the shock tower (positions 3 or 4 in "Front" image), the tie rod ball should be oriented with the large flat end on top
+Your model's suspension geometry is designed to minimize bump steer.
+If you are using the upper hole on the C-hub (image A) and either of the